mroderick/hoodie-51/README.md

 This repository is a response to [hoodie.js issue 51](https://github.com/hoodiehq/hoodie.js/issues/51).

+The code is written to take advantage of ES5 features, and won't run in ES3 environments without polyfills.

 ## Running tests

 I couldn't wrangle the test runner in the orignal repository, so I configured Buster.JS so I could get on with actually writing the code.